smirarab/sepp/tutorial/tipp-tutorial.md

 The classification file lists all possible classifications for a fragment, even if it has very low support.
 In some situations, we only want the most highly supported classifications.
 We can use a helper tool to convert the classification file into a profile.

 ```
-mkdir profile
+mkdir output_profile
 run_tipp_tool.py -g markers-v1/pyrg \
                  -a profile \
-                 -o profile \
+                 -o output_profile \
                  -p markers-v1_pyrg \
                  -i output_classification.txt \
                  -t 0.95
 ```

 This command will create taxonomic profiles (one for each taxonomic ranking) from the classification results.
 Fragments will only be classified if they have at least 95% support for the classification.
-Let's start by looking at the file labelled `profile/markers-v1_pyrg.classification`.
+Let's start by looking at the file labelled `output_profile/markers-v1_pyrg.classification`.

 ```
 fragment	species	genus	family	order	class	phylum